 Afghan Chickpea Stew Recipe with Garlic Yoghurt Sauce

-Although it has to be said that, despite becoming a restaurant staple in the Afghan diaspora, this chickpea stew started out as a home-cooked classic that those unpretentious eateries in our Abu Dhabi neighbourhood served up to homesick customers.
-It was an affordable filling meal that satisfied hunger pains as much as pangs of nostalgia, and a longing for home and the cooking of wives and mothers, and meals with loved-ones.
+Although it has to be said, despite becoming a restaurant staple in the Afghan diaspora, this chickpea stew started life as a home-cooked favourite, which those unpretentious neighbourhood eateries in Abu Dhabi served up to their homesick customers.
+It was an affordable filling meal that satisfied hunger pains as much as pangs of nostalgia, and a longing for home, and the cooking of wives and mothers, and meals with loved-ones.

 We didn’t speak Dari, Pashto or Balochi, or Punjabi, Sindhi or Urdu.
 It was challenging enough learning a little Arabic.
-But I knew that the women on the tapes were sharing news from home, and from the levels and tones of their voices, whether kids could be heard playing in the background, or family members shouting out greetings, how everyday or intimate the content of the cassettes were.
+But I knew that the women on the tapes were sharing news from home, and from the levels and tones of their voices, whether we could hear kids playing loudly in the background, or family members shouting out greetings, I could tell how intimate or everyday the conversation on the cassettes were: whether she was telling her husband how much she missed him, or whether little Abdul and Mohammed needed new shoes.

-The second we showed an interest – pointing to the cassette player and asking if that was his wife and kids – the driver’s eyes would light up, he’d hit pause, pull down the visor, and pull out well-thumbed photos of his loved ones, which he’d pass to us in the back.
-There’d be a portrait of a beloved wife, maybe a wedding photo, pics of kids playing, perhaps a formal photo of the extended family, staged by a professional photographer.
+The second we showed an interest – pointing to the cassette player and asking if that was his wife and kids (of course it was, it was a conversation starter) – the driver’s eyes would light up, he’d hit pause, pull down the visor, and pull out well-thumbed photos of his loved ones, which he’d pass to us in the back.
+There’d be a portrait of a beloved wife, maybe a wedding photo, pics of smiling kids, perhaps a formal photo of extended family, staged by a professional photographer.

-Drivers who spoke English shared stories, while those who didn’t would give Terence a thumbs up when he correctly guessed the ages of the kids, and place a hand on his heart when I complimented his wife with a “Helwa!”, which means ‘beautiful’ in Arabic.
+Drivers who spoke a little English shared stories from home.
+Drivers who didn’t would give Terence a thumbs up when he correctly guessed the kids’ ages, and place a hand on their hearts when I complimented their wives with an enthusiastic “Helwa!!!”.
+It means ‘beautiful’ in Arabic.

-Over time, we learnt that it was typical for taxi drivers to spend years away from their families, working abroad in Arabian Peninsula countries.
-While most drivers hailed from rural villages, had little education, and few options for the future if they’d stayed at home, others had been professionals, from teachers to engineers, yet claimed they could earn more money driving a cab in Abu Dhabi than repairing computers in Kabul or building bridges in Balochistan.
+Over time, we learnt that it was normal for taxi drivers to spend many years away from their families, working abroad in the Arabian Peninsula emirates.
+While most drivers came from rural villages, had little education, and few options for the future if they’d stayed home, others had been professionals, from teachers to engineers; they said they could earn more money driving a cab in Abu Dhabi than repairing computers in Kabul or building bridges in Balochistan.

 Some hadn’t seen family in decades: middle aged parents were now elderly, grandparents had passed away, newborn babies were in their teens.
-They didn’t want to waste their hard-earned savings on flights that could be spent on their children’s education, on building a big new house, or starting a small business when they eventually saved enough to finally return home.
+They didn’t want to waste hard-earned savings on flights home that could be spent on their kids’ education, building a new house, or starting a small business when they eventually saved enough to finally return.

-Understanding that context, the food from Afghanistan, Pakistan and India that was dished out in those simple eateries in the dusty backstreets of downtown Abu Dhabi, was so much more than sustenance, it was a connection to homes and loved-ones they’d long ago left and longed to return to.
-As new expats, we didn’t yet understand that.
+Understanding that context, the food from Afghanistan, Pakistan and India that was cooked up in those simple eateries in the dusty backstreets of downtown Abu Dhabi, was so much more than sustenance, it was a connection to homes and loved-ones they’d long ago left and longed to return to.
+As new expats, we didn’t understand that at first; we wanted to try everything that was new to us.
 But it wouldn’t take long.

-Chickpea stews appeared as qurma-e nakhod on menus – ‘qurma’ means stew or sauce and ‘nakhod’ chickpeas – and they were either very oily like a curry or, at vegetarian eateries, more brothy like a soup.
-We didn’t make the dish at home when we lived in Abu Dhabi and later Dubai.
-If we were too tired after work to eat out, we’d order takeaway or home delivery, which was quick and cheap, and also meant we could open a bottle of wine.
+Chickpea stews appeared on those menus as qurma-e nakhod – ‘qurma’ means stew or sauce and ‘nakhod’ chickpeas – and they were either very oily like a proper curry, or, at vegetarian eateries, more made with more water and were brothy like a soup.
+We didn’t make that chickpea stew or other favourites at home when we lived in Abu Dhabi and later Dubai.
+If we didn’t eat out, we’d order takeaway or home delivery, which was quick, cheap, and meant we could open a bottle of wine.

-It wasn’t until years after leaving the Middle East that I began craving the food I missed, and then it was Arabic mezze, Moroccan tajine and Indian curry.
-It was one evening while cooking Christine Manfield’s Punjabi chickpea curry that I craved a bowl of the more gently spiced stew.
+It wasn’t until years after leaving the Middle East and settling in Southeast Asia that we began craving the food we missed from the region: Arabic mezze, Moroccan tajines and Indian curries.
+And it wasn’t until one day when I cooking Christine Manfield’s Punjabi chole in our Siem Reap kitchen that I remembered qurma-e nakhod and craved that gently-spiced chickpea stew.

-My first source for an Afghan chickpea stew recipe was the 1979 edition of the Complete Middle East Cookbook by Tess Mallos, a heavy tome of a cookbook I’d grown up with as a child of parents who loved to cook cuisines from around the world, which was the fashionable thing to do in Sydney in the Seventies.
-(Mum and dad also had a beachside French restaurant when I was a child, and later, when I was a teen, a holiday town takeaway.)
+My first source for an Afghan chickpea stew recipe was the 1979 edition of the Complete Middle East Cookbook by Tess Mallos, a heavy tome of a cookbook I’d grown up with as a child of parents who were always cooking different cuisines from around the world – a fashionable thing to do in Sydney in the Seventies, but mum and dad also had a beachside French restaurant when I was a kid, and later, when I was a teen, a holiday town takeaway shop.

 The legendary Tess Mallos was Australia’s expert on Mediterranean and Middle Eastern cookery.
 Of Greek heritage, she travelled extensively throughout the region and here cookbooks were groundbreaking, covering the cuisines of everywhere from Armenia to Yemen.
 Her recipe for qurma/korma, translated as a ‘meat sauce’, includes stewing lamb or beef and ‘dal nakhud’, and half a cup of oil, and it takes me right back to those Abu Dhabi eateries.